lsst-pst/survey_strategy/fbs_1.5/outstanding_questions.md

 * How the total number of visits should be distributed between filters.
 * Should we use dust extinction maps to define regions?
 * Should we de-emphasize the galactic anti-center?
-* Should we include some minimal coverage off the entire accesable sky for ToO potential?
+* Should we include some minimal coverage of the entire accesable sky for ToO potential?
 * How much contingency should we have on the WFD region?
 The SRD states we should reach 825 visits, how far over this value should our simulations end up?

 ## Do we need to use a rolling cadence?